Former NFL receiver Demaryius Thomas dead at age 33

 - Oops!Something went wrong.Please try again later.

-Former NFL receiver Demaryius Thomas dead at age 33 originally appeared on NBC Sports Washington
+Former NFL receiver Demaryius Thomas dead at age 33 originally appeared on NBC Sports Chicago

 Former NFL wide receiver Demaryius Thomas has died at the age of 33.